Paul Chan Mo-po: Budget and GDP growth

 In February 2022, Chan projected the government's deficit for the year at HK$56.3 billion, and in September 2022, revised his projection upwards to HK$100 billion.

 Chan said that the official government projection for 2022's GDP growth would be between -0.5% to 0.5%, however, from July to September, it fell 4.5% year over year with one economist saying that a 3% drop for all of 2022 would be possible.
 In November 2022, the government downgraded Chan's original projection to -3.2% for the year.
 Chan blamed "poor market conditions, shrinking corporate profits tax, relatively quiet stock and property markets, and less revenue from stamp duties."

 In December 2022, Chan acknowledged that the government had to sustain "substantially large" anti-Covid costs.
 In January 2023, Chan said that more than HK$600 billion was spent on anti-pandemic policies in the past few years.
 Chan said that it was "more important to increase income" than cut expenses, but also said that the city would not implement a vacancy tax on empty apartments.

 In February 2023, figures showed that GDP had fallen worse than expected in 2022, at -3.5%.

 In February 2023, the deficit for 2022-2023 was revealed to be HK$140 billion, more than double the original estimate of HK$56.3 billion.

-Chan also forecast a HK$54.4 billion deficit for 2023-2024, as well as GDP growth of 3.5% - 5.5%.
+In February 2023, Chan also forecast a HK$54.4 billion deficit for 2023-2024, as well as GDP growth of 3.5% - 5.5%.
+In October 2023, Chan revised his estimate to a deficit of around HK$100 billion.

 In early 2023, when announcing the new budget, Chan was asked by a lawmaker on why the budget did not include money for poverty reduction; Chan responded by saying "As a SAR official, I will not be intimidated.
 [Lawmakers] cannot use their vote of support or opposition to force me into doing something which I think would be inappropriate."